Tag Archives: International Drama

 Also worth noting is that most of the cast are either unknown actors or non-actors picked off the streets to appear in the film.
 To this effect, the acting is surprisingly good for most novice or non-actors.

-The romance between Marieme and Ismael is another strong point of the film- they share an undeniable attraction for each other but are forced to only spend time together in secret.
+The romance between Marieme and Ismael is another strong point.
+They share an undeniable attraction but are forced to spend time in secret.
 Marieme’s brother appears to run a gang of all boys and forbids anyone from being with his sister.
-The scenes shared between Marieme and Ismael are tender, sweet, and believable.
-They have a rooting factor.

 Everything is glossy and bright.

-For example, two fight scenes occur, one with Lady and a rival girl, one with Marieme and the rival girl.
+For example, two fight scenes occur, one with Lady and a rival girl, and one with Marieme and the rival girl.
 A group of spectators gathers in a circle egging the girls on.
 They are in a hot, deserted parking lot.

 And on a nitpicky level, why was the mother absent from the family life?
-Sure she had a night job, but the film presented her as being all but out of the picture entirely.
+Sure she had a night job, but the film presented her as being all but out of the picture.
 She tried to help Marieme get a job working with her, so why so much turmoil due to her busy schedule?

 Also, the silly scene of the girls playing miniature golf added nothing to the plot and should have been dropped.

-Girlhood is a nice, albeit sweet, coming-of-age, female gang story, that might have been more intense, but the decision was to make a soft film rather than a harsh one.
+Girlhood (2015) is a nice, albeit sweet, coming-of-age, female gang story, that might have been more intense, but the decision was to make a soft film rather than a harsh one.

 Independent Spirit Award Nominations: Best International Film